ViktorHaag/old-huron-archive/content/posts/underpinning-factions-in-traveller.rst

 - *Resistance* -- The faction is in active opposition to some other faction.

-- *Pro-Commonwealth* -- The faciton is explicitly in favour of central Commonwealth authority.
+- *Pro-Commonwealth* -- The faction is explicitly in favour of central Commonwealth authority.